zivanfi/minmaxbinarysearch/README.md

 If data is sorted, the actual min and max values will naturally be sorted as well.
 This property, however, is not true for shortened values.
-On the other hand, if the shortening is done consistently, it is very easy to achieve a looser condition as follows: the list of `min_values` can keep the correct order and the list of `max_values` can also keep the correct order.
+On the other hand, if the shortening is done consistently, it is very easy to achieve a looser condition as follows: the list of `min_values` and the list of `max_values` can keep the correct order _separately_.
 For example:

 Values     | `min_value` | `max_value`
 -----------|-------------|-------------